japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 .Query Execution &mdash; From SQL through Dataset to RDD image::images/QueryExecution-execution-pipeline.png[align="center"]

-NOTE: When you execute an operator on a `Dataset` it triggers <<toRdd, query execution>> that gives the good ol' `RDD` of link:spark-sql-InternalRow.adoc[internal binary rows], i.e. `RDD[InternalRow]`, that is Spark's execution plan followed by executing an RDD action and so the result of the structured query.
+NOTE: When you execute an operator on a `Dataset` it triggers <<toRdd, query execution>> that gives the good ol' `RDD` of spark-sql-InternalRow.md[internal binary rows], i.e. `RDD[InternalRow]`, that is Spark's execution plan followed by executing an RDD action and so the result of the structured query.

-`QueryExecution` is part of any `Dataset` using xref:spark-sql-Dataset.adoc#queryExecution[queryExecution] attribute.
+`QueryExecution` is part of any `Dataset` using xref:spark-sql-Dataset.md#queryExecution[queryExecution] attribute.

 [source, scala]
 ----